MaroofTechSorcerer/Voice-Driven-Sentiment-Analysis-with-Intelligent-Sarcasm-Detection/README.md

 **Decoding the true sentiment and subtle sarcasm hidden in human speech.**

-EchoSense goes beyond literal transcription.
+This Project goes beyond literal transcription.
 It's an AI-powered tool that listens to what you say and understands *how* you say it, distinguishing genuine praise from witty sarcasm.
 ---

 ## 🎯 Core Features